lmc-eu/spirit-design-system/packages/web-react/src/components/TextArea/README.md

 # TextArea

 TextArea enables the user to add longer text to a form.
 It has textarea, label, and an optional message.
-It could be disabled or have an error state.
+It could be disabled or have a validation state.
 The label could be hidden and show if the textarea is required.

 ```jsx